Table of Contents

 How to enable audio normalization a.k.a. audio compression a.k.a. audio dynamic range compression under Linux?

-Under Windows its been around for many years already, installed by default and icluded pretty much with every sound driver.
+Under Windows its been around for many years already, installed by default and included pretty much with every sound driver.
 The user would just need to click a checkbox to enable it.
 With Linux it isnt that easy yet and most people are not even aware of it.
 But Linux offers a vast variety of messing with the audio path and signals in real time.
 Way more and better than you can with windows.
-However, as always with linux, it requires some research and reading/learning first.
+However, as always with Linux, it requires some research and reading/learning first.

 With Linux we make use the pulseaudio audio server, which is default with pretty much every Linux distro these days, and the Steve Harris' LADSPA Plugins, available from your distro's online repository.
 Then we just tell the pulseaudio daemon (our local audio server) to add in an audio compressor plugin into our audio path and make it the “default audio sink” or “default audio output device”.
 And voila!
 From now on you'll have proper clean leveled audio on your Linux installation.
 No more games, videos or music suddenly “screaming” or shouting at you.